NikxDa/ambient/README.md

 If you do not want to retain the attributes the image has before Ambient.js kicks in, you may set the `retainAttributes` option to `false` when Ambient is initialized.

-#### Styling the image wrapper
+## Styling the image wrapper
 When applying styles, keep in mind that the image you are styling is now at a completely different position inside the document.
 You should now consider styling the outer container, because the image will be styled to completely fill it by default.
-Note that the container has to have its `position` property set to `relative`.
-If you need to position the image absolutely, you should wrap another `div` element around it, and set this one to have an absolute position.
+This is also the reason why, by default, any attribute the original image has will not be retained - it most probably would not make sense to have these styles in the new context.

 One might notice that there is no way to differentiate between multiple containers.
 Ambient.js provides a simple solution for this:
 When the `data-ambient` attribute is not only set, but contains a value, the `id` attribute of the container will reflect this value.
 This allows for easy control over a big amount of containers.

+Note that the container has to have its `position` property set to `relative`.
+If you need to position the image absolutely, you should wrap another `div` element around it, and set this one to have an absolute position.

 **Example:**